Latinos stake a claim in Aspen at Raizado, an ideas and culture festival

 “I think money conversations are moral conversations, like how we spend our money, our public dollars, our private dollars, corporate giving tells us who we value and what we value as a society,” she said.

-Celebrities dotted the event, including Mauro Castillo, a Colombian singer and musician who was one of the singers of "We Don'late t Talk About Bruno," the ix.
+Celebrities dotted the event, including Mauro Castillo, a Colombian singer and musician who was one of the singers of “We Don’t Talk About Bruno,” the hit song from Disney’s “Encanto” and the voice of character “Félix”.
 Mexican pop star Belinda surprised attendees with a performance.

 The event has a clearly progressive, though not partisan, bent, with support from the Open Society Foundations, the philanthropic network founded by business magnate George Soros.
 It also is backed by the Ford Foundation.